Apply now for Fall 2020!

 How to Apply

-The College accepts applications for each semester and students are encouraged to apply as early as a year in advance for the desired semester.
+The College accepts applications for the Fall and Spring semester of each year during our priority application periods.
 Applications are reviewed as soon as the Admissions Office has received all of the required application materials.
 Once materials are received and reviewed, students will be notified and and an admissions interview will be scheduled.
 Applicants will be notified of their status within 2 weeks following the interview (phone or Skype interviews are available for out-of-state and international students).

 We have created a side-by-side comparison chart to help you find the degree program that is right for you.